g-alcorn/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+This project was built to demonstrate and practice skills with HTML, CSS, JavaScript, jQuery, and AJAX on the front-end, and Node, Express, and MongoDB on the back-end.

 ## Getting Started